drivendataorg/water-supply-forecast-rodeo/hindcast/2nd place/README.md

 The following instructions use `src/` as the working directory.

-1. Need to download SNOTEL and USGS Streamflow data for all available years that allowed for training in `src/data folder`.
+1. Need to download SNOTEL and USGS Streamflow data for all available years that allowed for training in `src/data` folder.
 Please use the competition's [`wsfr_download` tool](https://github.com/drivendataorg/water-supply-forecast-rodeo-runtime?tab=readme-ov-file#data-download) (installed as part of the requirements) with next files:

     ```bash
     python -m wsfr_download bulk data_download/hindcast_train_config_snotel.yml